Declaration of Purpose of the Independent Constitutionalists UK

 III.
 SYSTEMIC RENEWAL OF THE POLITICAL ECONOMY

 13. That Independent parliamentary candidates, supported by constitutional change and constitutionally entrenched citizen participation, shall campaign for the gradual creation of a Political-Economy for People and Planet that provides curative reform of the existing system through implementation of the values and principles set out in this Declaration.
 Further, said process of creation shall include democratic scrutiny and citizen deliberation of inter alia the policy options set out hereafter:

-(b) Measuring Economic Efficiency Replacement of GDP as a measure of the UK's wealth with the UN's Inequality-adjusted Human Development Index (IHDI), and other metrics such as the Inclusive Wealth Index (IWI);
+(b) Measuring Economic Efficiency Replacement of GDP as a measure of the UK's wealth by the UN's Inequality-adjusted Human Development Index (IHDI), and other metrics such as the Inclusive Wealth Index (IWI);

-(c) Economic Inclusion & Distributive Justice Building social justice into the process of wealth and value creation by inclusion, thus enabling people to be part of the process and to benefit directly and not just passive observers and recipients of benefits downstream, compliant to the decisions of others;
+(c) Economic Inclusion & Distributive Justice Building social justice and fairness into the process of wealth and value creation through inclusion, enabling people to be part of the process and to benefit directly and not just passive observers and recipients of benefits downstream, compliant to the decisions of others;

 (d) Reform of the existing Monetary System and renewal of Public Oversight of Finance Convinced that the current financial and monetary "mess" is the result of almost 40 years of dominant economic thinking that (1) money, finance, and markets are neutral, and know best; that (2) banking and finance should be unconstrained, and (3) that central banks and governments should simply step out of the way, Constitutionalists propose:

 - Promotion of public understanding of money, banking and finance and their uses, which releases the latter from the control of a supposedly "neutral" technocracy and exposes the poor understanding and misconceptions of classical and neoliberal economics;